Privacy Policy

 We carefully select the service providers who process personal data on our behalf.
 If we engage third parties to process personal data under a data processing agreement, we do so in accordancewith Article 28 of the GDPR.

-Transfer to third countries
+Transfer to Third Countries

-If we process data in a third country, or if this occurs in connection with the use of third-party services or the disclosure or transfer of data to other individuals or companies, this is done solely on the basis of the legal grounds set forth above regarding the transfer of data.
+If we process data in a third country, or if this occurs in connection with the use of third-party services or the disclosure or transfer of data to other individuals or companies, this is done solely on the basis of the legal grounds set forth above for the transfer of data.

 Subject to express consent or contractual necessity, we process or have the data processed in accordance with Art.
-44–49 of the GDPR only in third countries with a level of data protection recognized as adequate or on the basis of specific safeguards, such as a contractual obligation through the European Commission’s Standard Contractual Clauses, the existence of certifications, or binding internal data protection policies.
+44–49 of the GDPR, only in third countries with a level of data protection recognized as adequate or on the basis of specific safeguards, such as a contractual obligation through the European Commission’s Standard Contractual Clauses, the existence of certifications, or binding internal data protection policies.

 The Privacy Shield therefore no longer constitutes a valid legal basis for the transfer of personal data to the United States!

-If we do transfer data to the United States or use a service provider based in the United States, we explicitly mention this in this Privacy Policy (see, in particular, the description of the technologies on our website).
+If we do transfer data to the United States or use a service provider based in the United States, we will explicitly mention this in this Privacy Policy (see, in particular, the description of the technologies on our website).

 What does the transfer of personal data to the United States mean for you as a user, and what risks are involved?

-- Presidential Policy Directive 28 (PPD-28) does not provide affected individuals with effective legal remedies against actions taken by U.S. authorities and does not establish safeguards to ensure that such actions are proportionate.
+• Presidential Policy Directive 28 (PPD-28) does not provide affected individuals with effective legal remedies against actions taken by U.S. authorities and does not establish safeguards to ensure that such actions are proportionate.

-- The ombudsman provided for under the Privacy Shield does not have sufficient independence from the executive branch; he cannot issue binding orders to the intelligence agencies.
+• The ombudsman provided for under the Privacy Shield does not have sufficient independence from the executive branch; he cannot issue binding orders to the intelligence agencies.

 Is the transfer of data to the U.S. in compliance with the law based on the Standard Contractual Clauses?